-We leave the Dennys on Pico ave and the 5 freeway in San Clemente at 6 am each day and return that eve at approx 7 pm.
+We meet at Dennys on Pico Ave. and the 5 freeway in San Clemente at 5:30 am each day trip and return that eve at approximately 7 pm.
 We stop along the way and pick up folks at the Mc Donalds at the Otay border crossing.
 We will build homes, bunkbeds and vegetable gardens for the extremely poor families living along the RR tracks just West of Tecate.

 Passport for adults, copy of birth certificate for kids are required but don't miss going if you don't have these.

 Club Dust Day Tripper’s Pre Travel Notes to Consider

 Our selection of families goes by an easy to measure undeniable priority list:

 1. Family with handicapped child, mentally or physically, these get a home no matter what.